EOSIO/eosio-explorer/README.md

 serves a pre-rendered, pre-loaded version of the tool for speed and performance, and is for users of the tool.

+### Using `pm2`

-:warning: - The tool, in production mode, will run persistently in the background using `pm2`, meaning that you can choose to keep it running indefinitely.
+The tool, in production mode, will run persistently in the background using `pm2`, meaning that you can choose to keep it running indefinitely.
 If you want to close the tool, you will need to kill the process which is listening on the port you specified in the configuration.
 By default, the production mode port is `5111`.
 You can use utilities like `netstat` and `lsof` to check this.

-If you want, you can globally install `pm2` to make managing this process easier, so you can run commands like `pm2 status` to check.
+If you want, you can globally install `pm2` (`yarn global add pm2` or `npm install -g pm2`) to make managing this process easier, so you can run commands like `pm2 status` to check.

-#### Using `pm2`

 The quickest way to eliminate all processes on pm2 is to use `pm2 kill`.

-Otherwise, you can check the list of processes with `pm2 list`, then use `pm2 delete <id>` to delete the specific processes you want. **You would need to use the process ID of `pm2`, not the process ID of your OS/machine**.
+Otherwise, you can check the list of processes with `pm2 list` (for example, you are running other Node processes using `pm2`), then use `pm2 delete <id>` to delete the specific processes you want. **You would need to use the process ID of `pm2`, not the process ID of your OS/machine**.

-The processes will be called `eosio compiler` for the compiler service and `eosio explorer` for the main tool.
+The processes will be called `eosio compiler` for the compiler service and `eosio explorer` for the main tool, when being served.

 ## Links to Documentation